melange-re/melange-re.github.io/docs/package-management.md

 ### Unpublished OPAM packages

-Some packages may have an `.opam` file, but they are not yet published in the official opam repository.
-These packages should be installed using `opam pin`, e.g., `opam pin add melange-fetch.dev https://github.com/melange-community/melange-fetch`.
-The project `.opam` file should then be updated in two places:
+OPAM packages that have not yet been published may be installed with the `opam pin` command.
+For example, `opam pin add melange-fetch.dev git+https://github.com/melange-community/melange-fetch` will obtain `melange-fetch` from its Git repository and install it on your switch.
+Your `<your-project>.opam` file should then be updated in two places:

 ```text
 ...